How to crate train your pet for travel

 The best way to increase crate time is to put your pets in the crate after a walk or exercise.
 Lead them into the crate and close the door for a short period.
 Gradually increase the number of times and the amount of time in the crate.

 - Crate your pet during the night – Progress to crating your pet during the night only after you notice that your pet is comfortable in the crate even when you leave the room.
 Keep the crate near your bed so they know you are around.
 Slowly move the crate further and further away from your room to another room.
 If you can get your pet to spend at least five consecutive nights in the crate without distress, your pet will be comfortable during the flight.
 Ideally, your pet must be able to stay the flight duration in the crate without distress.

 - Crate training don’ts – Firstly, do not use the crate as punishment.
 Your pet must regard the crate as a happy and safe place; punishing your pet in the crate will make them more anxious and stressed.
 Do not let your pet dog out of the crate if they are barking or whining; wait till they are completely calm before letting them out.
 If you let out a whining or barking dog, your dog will assume they just have to make enough noise to be let out.

 Planning an international pet relocation?

-If you are planning to move your pet to another country, there are several factors to be considered and crate training is just one of them.
-Get expert advice by contacting a pet relocation service to assist with your move.
-If you are planning to travel with your pet, get in touch with Petraveller for travel plans, crate training tips and more.
+If you are planning to move your pet to another country, there are several factors to be considered, and crate training is just one of them.
+Get expert advice by contacting a pet relocation agency to assist with your move.